GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 55%" class="align-center">
   <img src="/assets/images/squeezing-11.png" alt="">
   <figcaption>Fig. 10.
 The first squeezing I measured!
-I cannot forget the moment I measured it...
+(Blue line, the standard quantum limit (SQL); red line, the four-wave mixing (FWM), that is, the squeezed state) I cannot forget the moment I measured it...
 Even my advisor also very excited of it.</figcaption>
 </figure>

 As such, whenever I encounter a problem, I tackle it methodically, constantly reminding myself, "I'm on the right track!"
 I firmly believe that persistence and determination will overcome any obstacle, as long as I continue to persevere and never give up.